Butovoboy/covertChannels/lab1/README.md

 It containts two programs that run separately on different devices.

-The first is `./zakladka/zakladka.go` is a realisation of trafic modification program that sends ICMP packets depending on the rule to reproduce time covert channel.
+The first is `./zakladka/zakladka.go` is a realisation of traffic modification program that sends ICMP packets depending on the rule to reproduce time covert channel.
-`zakladka.go` has one flag `-trafic` which is false by deafult.
-When it is false the program will generate it's own trafic to create Covert Channel.
-In case if you will specify flag `trafic` then the program will wait for ICMP traffic to bufferize it and send to `receiver.go` in with some special timeouts.
+`zakladka.go` has one flag `-traffic` which is false by deafult.
+When it is false the program will generate it's own traffic to create Covert Channel.
+In case if you will specify flag `traffic` then the program will wait for ICMP traffic to bufferize it and send to `receiver.go` in with some special timeouts.
 The only argument that the program needs is message.
 Here is the example of `zakladka.go` run:

 ```